 De Compagnon – located in a monumental building, this is one of the oldest and most unique restaurants in Amsterdam.
 It has a classic French kitchen that uses truffle in many dishes; a real fine-dining experience.
 For wine lovers: the wine list is extensive.
 Ask for a table at the window and you will have a lovely view over the waters of the Damrak.
 It is located in a quiet alley, next to the most touristy street of Amsterdam, but as it is a fine dining restaurant you will not find too many tourists here.
 It is a small establishment, so it is advisable to make a reservation.
 Address: Guldehandsteeg 17.

-Buffet van Odette – a stylishly decorated bistrot.
-Don’t expect to eat a simple sandwich here: the menu consists of salads, ravioli, seafood etc. You can go here for breakfast, lunch or dinner.
-In summer they have a terrace outside that overlooks the Prinsengracht.
+Buffet van Odette – a stylishly decorated bistro.
+No ordinary sandwiches on the menu here, but salads, ravioli and seafood instead.
+Open for breakfast, lunch or dinner.
+There is a terrace in summer that overlooks the beautiful Prinsengracht.
 Address: Prinsengracht 598.